dmrm2312/SCR_2022_Workshop/ReadMe.md

 - You can add as many robot as you want for simulations: KinematicsModel, WebotsModel, NOPModel
 - If you use FileOutput, you can reproduce the result with FileInput

+## How Paper Cars
+- ESPCODE folder has the Arudino IDE Code for the Adafruit Feather board
+- You will need to input the router information and maybe the motor polarity by changing the drive function
+- This software works in in tandem with the woodbot_run.py program

 ## Notes
 - Input space